The exactness of a general Skoda complex: Abstract

 \section{Abstract}

-\noi We show that a $q$-th Skoda complex with a general plurisubharmonic weight function is exact if $q$ is sufficiently large.
-Following work of Lazarsfeld and Lee, this implies that not every integrally closed ideal can be written as a multiplier ideal even if we allow nonalgebraic plurisubharmonic weights.
-This general case of the exactness uses a very different method from the algebraic case, due to the openness conjecture of Demailly and Koll\'ar. \footnote{Mathematics Subject Classification (2010) : 14F18, 32U05 }
+\noi We show that a Skoda complex with a general plurisubharmonic weight function is exact if its `degree' is sufficiently large.
+This answers a question of Lazarsfeld and implies that not every integrally closed ideal is equal to a multiplier ideal even if we allow general plurisubharmonic weights for the multiplier ideal, extending the result of Lazarsfeld and Lee~\cite{LL}.

+\footnote{ This work was supported by the National Research Foundation of Korea grants NRF-2012R1A1A1042764 and No.2011-0030795, funded by the Korea government and also by Research Startup Fund for new faculty of Seoul National University. }